 Do you need internet for an Android box?

 Not necessarily.
 You can play video files from your local network, an external hard drive, or a flash drive without needing an internet connection.

 However, if you want to stream content from sources like Netflix, Disney Plus, Amazon Prime Video, or anime streaming sites, you need to be connected to the internet.

 How long do Android boxes last?

-While it’s highly unlikely that they will break down during that time, newer apps constantly come out that push the limits of our device’s hardware.
+While it’s doubtful that they will break down during that time, newer apps constantly push the limits of our device’s hardware.
 They require more memory and more CPU power to run.

 Eventually, you’ll reach a point where even the best Android TV box isn’t powerful enough to run them.
 Then it’s time to upgrade.